+Within Europe, we have obtained reimbursement approval or funding in Germany, France, and one region of Italy.
 In France, the Company was selected to receive the first "Forfait Innovation" (Innovation Bundle) from the Ministry of Health, which is a special funding program for breakthrough procedures to be introduced into clinical practice.
 As part of this program, the Company is conducting a post-market study in France which has enrolled a total of 18 subjects and will follow them for two years.
 The French program will fund implantation of up to 18 additional patients that will not be part of the post-market study.
 After review of the study's results, we expect Argus II therapy to be covered and funded through the standard payment system in France, however, we can provide no assurance that the French government will continue to fund the Argus II after the first 36 implants.

-In December 2016, NHS England announced it would cover 10 Argus implantations as part of a Commissioning through Evaluation (CtE) program.
+In December 2016, NHS England announced it would cover 10 Argus implantations as part of a CtE program.
 The CtE program is especially designed for treatments that show significant promise for the future, while new clinical and patient experience data are collected within a formal evaluation program.
 This program is similar to the Forfait Innovation program in France.
 NHS England is known to be under significant financial pressure and also highly selective in adopting innovative technologies - which must demonstrate sufficient value for the cost expended.
+We expect first implants to occur sometime in 2018.